ZachWatkins/zachwatkins.github.io/portfolio/remarklet/index.md

   });
 </script>

-# Remarklet

-Copyright 2024 Zachary Kendall Watkins <zwatkins.it@gmail.com> (https://github.com/zachwatkins)

-Visual editor bookmarklet that makes modifying and commenting on web pages remarkably easy!

-Built with jQuery and jQuery UI.

-This JavaScript bookmarklet is built on jQuery and jQuery UI and will allow you to rapidly prototype web site changes and more easily communicate web site revisions with others.
-More enhancements are planned for the future (such as copying page elements), but I wanted to make this first version available to the public as soon as I felt it was ready with the basic, essential features.
+Remarklet makes modifying and commenting on websites remarkably easy!
+Activate it, then make changes to your website by dragging things around and editing text.
+You can even add notes!
+Then send these changes on so your team can implement them.

-# Keyboard Shortcuts:
+# Keyboard Shortcuts: Drag Mode

-Note: The "Delete" keyboard shortcut only works on Windows; Mac support is planned.

-[Drag Mode]

 - Enter Text Mode: T
 - Enter Drag Mode: V